Well, here we are, late February/early March! Are you ready to design the layout of your garden and get your seeds started?

 Leave a comment if you do get this project under way / done.
 I’d love to see the results!

 This is a long-running “lifestyle” blog about the pleasures of living like a farm kid in an urban context.
-You’ll find a wide range of topics that pertain to food, crafts, energy efficiency, and DIY.
-There’s a big focus on ecology and wildlife because this has brought me a lot joy – but this is also the greatest potential we have of restoring some balance to nature where we live.
+There’s a big focus on ecology and wildlife because this has brought me joy – and this is also the greatest potential we have of restoring some balance to nature where we live.

-If you’re in the Montreal region, you can also use my “Rewilding” service to landscape your property using native plants, convert to a green driveway, and prevent your windows from killing birds.
+Comments and questions are welcome!
+And if you’re anywhere near the Montreal region, you can also use my “Rewilding” service to landscape your property using native plants, convert to a green driveway, and prevent your windows from killing birds.